 The board of directors is responsible for oversight of our information security program and fulfills this responsibility through regular reporting and updates provided by the ISSC, members of management and other third parties contracted to assess and test the effectiveness of the Company's information security and cybersecurity program.
-On a quarterly and as-needed basis the board of directors receives updates on cybersecurity risks and the actions taken by management to monitor and mitigate those risks, including key risk indicators, test results, reporting of recent threats and how the Company is managing those threats, along with pertinent information to allow the board of directors to evaluate the effectiveness of the information security program.
-In addition, at least annually, the board of directors receives comprehensive reporting from the virtual Chief Information Security Officer ("vCISO") on the overall effectiveness of the Information Security program.
+On a quarterly and as-needed basis the board of directors receives updates on cybersecurity risks and the actions taken by management to monitor and mitigate those risks, including key risk indicators, test results, reporting of recent threats and how the Company is managing those threats, along with pertinent information to allow the board of directors receives comprehensive reporting from the virtual Chief Information Security Officer ("vCISO") on the overall effectiveness of the Information Security program.